prasit-chanda/deb-detox/README.md

 * Step-by-step progress display with task tracking
 * Clean log file with section headers and timestamps
 * Elegant dividers and boxed headers for readability
-* Interactive reboot prompt if required

 ---

 ### 📂 **Output**

-All actions and summaries are saved to a timestamped log file for easy reference and troubleshooting.
+All actions and summaries are saved to a timestamped log file for easy reference and troubleshooting

 Instructions
 -------------
 1. Save it to workspace, e.g., dsys-maintenance.sh
 2. Make it executable by chmod +x dsys-maintenance.sh
 3. Run it by ./dsys-maintenance.sh
-4. Log are generated with folder SYSM
+4. Logs are generated with folder SYSM